Design flood support

 - Probable Maximum Precipitation (PMP) estimates for the design of large dams and for use in floodplain management.

-The new IFDs are based on a more extensive database, with nearly 30 years’ additional rainfall data and data from 2300 extra rainfall stations.
-By combining contemporary statistical analysis and techniques with this expanded rainfall database, the new IFDs provide more accurate design rainfall estimates for Australia.
+The 2016 IFDs are based on a more extensive database, with more than 30 years’ additional rainfall data and data from 2300 extra rainfall stations.
+By combining contemporary statistical analysis and techniques with this expanded rainfall database, the 2016 IFDs provide more accurate design rainfall estimates for Australia.
+In addition, the 2016 IFDs provide better estimates of the 2% and 1% annual exceedance probability IFDs than the interim 2013 IFDs.